Deanna Rose Children's Farmstead

-The Deanna Rose Children's Farmstead is a family attraction in Overland Park, Kansas.
+The Deanna Rose Children's Farmstead is an educational family attraction that focuses on agriculture and local history in Overland Park, Kansas.
 The facility shows farm animals, birds of prey, show gardens, butterfly gardens, a nature trail, a Kanza Native American display, and a full-scale one-room schoolhouse.
-The facility also provides playgrounds, a fishing pond, horse-drawn wagon rides, and pony rides.
+The facility also provides playgrounds, a fishing pond, and horse-drawn wagon rides.